wp-plugins/wordbooker/readme.txt

 This Wordbook plugin works in the reverse direction.
 When you publish a new post or page, the plugin, in conjunction with the [Wordbooker](http://www.facebook.com/apps/application.php?id=254577506873) Facebook application, cross-posts your new blog entry to your Facebook account.
 You cannot use Wordbooker with a blog hosted at wordpress.com.

+= Why doesn't the Facebook Like / Facebook Share show up properly even though I've enabled it?

+You may need to add the following to the HMTL tag in your theme : xmlns:fb="http://www.facebook.com/2008/fbml".
+So it looks something like :  <html xmlns="http://www.w3.org/1999/xhtml" xmlns:v="urn:schemas-microsoft-com:vml" xmlns:fb="http://www.facebook.com/2008/fbml">

 = Why aren't my blog posts showing up in Facebook? =